wickstudio/wick.db/readme.md

 - **Customizable Logging**: Multiple log levels to suit your debugging and monitoring needs.
 - **Secure**: Handles data serialization and deserialization securely.
 - **Performance Optimized**: Efficient data handling with in-memory caching for high-speed operations.
+- **Flexible Configuration**: Customize database paths, table names, and more.
+- **Comprehensive Documentation**: Clear and detailed documentation to get you started quickly.

 ---